New Hampshire's 21st State Senate district

 New Hampshire's 21st State Senate district is one of 24 districts in the New Hampshire Senate.
 It has been represented by Democrat Rebecca Perkins Kwoka since 2020, succeeding fellow Democrat Martha Fuller Clark.

 Geography

-District 21 covers parts of Rockingham and Strafford Counties.
+District 21 covers parts of eastern Rockingham and southern Strafford Counties.
 The district is located entirely within New Hampshire's 1st congressional district.
 It borders the state of Maine.